tchapgouv/tchap-stats/README.md

 Access the database

-add your public ssh key to your scalingo profile with a tunnel
+Add your public ssh key to your scalingo profile

-scalingo -a tchap-stats-prod db-tunnel SCALINGO_POSTGRESQL_URL You can access your database on:
-127.0.0.1:10000

 ## Create a local tunnel
 scalingo -a tchap-stats-prod db-tunnel --region osc-secnum-fr1 SCALINGO_POSTGRESQL_URL

+You can access your database on:
+127.0.0.1:10000

 ## Connect to the machine
 scalingo --region osc-secnum-fr1 -a tchap-stats-prod run bash